 - Creepy Good

 - Colour-Coded for Your Convenience: Red.

 - Cynical Mentor: He's not the best father figure towards Seras.
-Most of the time he's rather insulting and mean towards her, but he does give her advice which has helped her many times before.
+Most of the time, he's rather insulting and mean towards her, but he does give her advice and training that has helped her many times before.

 - Tough Love: Make no mistake though, he does care about her.

 - Dark Is Evil: His shadows give this vibe.

 - Death Seeker: One of his possible motivations.

 - Averted, after the fight with Anderson, Alucard made it clear he wasn't in a rush to die yet.
 Or at least not until another human of Anderson's caliber came along to challenge him again.

 - Did Not Get the Girl: Mina Harker.

 - Discard and Draw: Thanks to Schrödinger nearly erasing him from existence and leaving him in limbo for three decades, Alucard had to dispose of the millions of potential familiars he had until only Schrödinger was left.
 He likely can't contain and release entire armies of undead anymore, but on the other hand he now has Schrödinger's power of Negative Continuity, which quite possibly makes Alucard even more overpowered than before.